East Lancashire Coachbuilders: History

 In 2008, Jamesstan Investments, an investment company controlled by the Darwen Group, purchased another bus manufacturer, Optare.
-Later, in June 2008, a reverse takeover was performed, with the Darwen name disappearing in favour of Optare's.
-This brings East Lancs name into the Optare Group, with an expanded range of vehicles.

-Production of all the original East Lancs bodies ceased by 2011, and the premises in Blackburn closed in 2012.
+Later, in June 2008, a £15.95 million reverse takeover was performed, with the Darwen name - and as a result, the East Lancs name - disappearing in favour of Optare.
+Production of all the original East Lancs bodies by Optare ceased by 2011, and the premises in Blackburn closed on 31 March 2012.